sdneon/node/doc/api/deprecations.md

 are explicitly labeled as such in the
 [list of Deprecated APIs](#list-of-deprecated-apis).

-A Runtime deprecation will, by default, generate a process warning that will be printed to `stderr` the first time the deprecated API is used.
+An Application deprecation for only non-`node_modules` code will, by default, generate a process warning that will be printed to `stderr` the first time the deprecated API is used in code that's not loaded from `node_modules`.
 When the [`--throw-deprecation`][] command-line flag is used, a Runtime deprecation will cause an error to be thrown.
+When [`--pending-deprecation`][] is used, warnings will also be emitted for code loaded from `node_modules`.

+A runtime deprecation for all code is similar to the runtime deprecation for non-`node_modules` code, except that it also emits a warning for code loaded from `node_modules`.

 An End-of-Life deprecation is used when functionality is or will soon be removed from Node.js.